-The objective of the Ralton Australian Shares SMA is to to provide investors with long-term capital growth and some tax effective income from a concentrated portfolio of Australian shares.
-The Portfolio aims to deliver a return superior to that of the market over periods of five years or longer while at the same time seeking to minimise the risk of investment capital loss.
+The objective of the Leaders SMA is to provide investors with long-term capital growth and tax effective income from a portfolio of blue-chip Australian shares.
+The portfolio aims to deliver returns that are consistently above the S&P/ASX 100 Accumulation Index over a three to five year period.

 Key Portfolio Features

 Inception 1 February 2008

-Benchmark S&P/ASX 300 Accumulation Index
+Benchmark S&P/ASX 100 Accumulation Index

-Authorised Investments Companies in the S&P/ASX 300 Index or those amongst the top 300 by size.
+Authorised Investments Companies in the S&P/ASX 100 Index or those amongst the top 100 by size.

-Number of Stocks 20-35
+Number of Stocks 25-40

 Cash Allocation 0% to 10%

-Tracking Error 3% to 6%
+Tracking Error 1.5% to 3.5%

-Investment Horizon At least 5 years
+Investment Horizon At least 3 to 5 years

-Ratings RNINGSTAR Approved tonee: Risearch
+Ratings M∕RNINGSTAR ★ ★ ★ ★